The Totally Unofficial & Unauthorized

 On this website are discography pages which include (1) Jimmy Griffin's solo and duo recordings and (2) his work as a member of groups other than Bread.
 Further involvement in studio work (more duets and supporting vocals, productions, etc.) is only hinted at by examining the unfinished and very incomplete list on (3) this page which also includes some of his songs recorded by others.

-Mention having already been made (on Page One) about Griffin's pre-Bread recordings and "Cosmo and Robetta" and also his writing association with Michael Z Gordon, the following section is a rough chronology of some more things.
+Mention having already been made (on Page One) about Griffin's pre-Bread recordings and "Cosmo and Robetta" and also his writing association with Michael Z. Gordon, the following section is a rough and rambling chronology of some more things.

 There are a number of songs performed in movies and on TV which still have not seen the light of day on disc – a couple examples: Jimmy Griffin performed "I'm Gonna Walk All Over This Land" in the 1964 film "For Those Who Think Young."
 He also sang (off-camera) "Yesterday's Love" on the "Programmed for Panic" episode of "Ironside" which aired September 28, 1972 (in Season 6).